Rules

 Article VIII: Sportsmanship

-8.01 Sportsmanship, courtesy, safety and bass conservation are required from every Participant.
-Participants shall demonstrate professionalism and integrity in support of the sport of fishing.
-This includes any and all social media content that may be shared now or in the future and conduct at events operated by other event organizers and competitions.
-Any Participant found compromising the integrity of the sport of fishing and/or the Event may be subject to disciplinary action up to and including disqualification in the sole and absolute discretion of the Event Director.
+8.01 Sportsmanship, courtesy, safety, and bass conservation are required from every Participant.
+Participants shall demonstrate professionalism and integrity in support of the sport of fishing and the Event.
+This includes all conduct during competition, at weigh-in sites, during communications with Tournament Officials, and in any related online or public setting.
+This also includes social media content shared before, during, or after the Event.
+Any Participant found to have engaged in behavior that compromises the integrity, reputation, or fairness of the sport of fishing or the Event may be subject to disciplinary action, up to and including disqualification, as determined in the sole and absolute discretion of the Event Director.

-8.02 The favorable public reputation of the Event, the sport of fishing, the Event Director, the Event Staff, sponsors, partners and officials is of paramount importance.
-Accordingly, Participants shall refrain from making unreasonable attacks, accusations, and comments that disparage the integrity of the Event, the sport of fishing, the Event Director, the Event Staff, sponsors, partners and officials.
-This includes but is not limited to the Participants social media accounts and digital sites.
+8.02 The favorable public reputation of the Event, the sport of fishing, the Event Director, the Event Staff, sponsors, partners, and officials is of paramount importance.
+Participants shall refrain from making unreasonable attacks, accusations, or comments that disparage the integrity of the Event, the sport of fishing, or those associated with it.
+This applies to verbal statements, written communications, social media, and other digital platforms.
+Constructive communication with the Event Organizer or Tournament Officials regarding rules, conduct, or interpretation is encouraged, but public commentary intended to damage the Event or its affiliates may result in disciplinary action in accordance with Rule 4.02.

-8.03 Participants shall act in a courteous manner at all times, especially with regard to boating and angling in the vicinity of non-participants who may be on Event waters.
-Participants shall not use profanity in the direction of or to other Participants, non-participants, Event Director, and/or Event Staff.
+8.03 Participants shall act in a courteous manner at all times, especially with regard to boating and angling in the vicinity of non-participants on Event waters.
+Participants shall not use profanity directed toward or in the presence of other Participants, non-participants, the Event Director, or Event Staff.
+Conduct that reflects poorly on the Event or violates principles of safety, respect, or fair competition may result in sanctions as determined by the Event Director.

-8.04 Any Participants attempting to manipulate the outcome of the Event or defraud the Event Organizer will be disqualified and may be subject to prosecution, as applicable.
+8.04 Any Participant attempting to manipulate the outcome of the Event or defraud the Event Organizer, including through collusion, falsification, or deceitful conduct, will be disqualified and may be subject to prosecution or civil action as applicable.
+Evidence of manipulation, whether direct or circumstantial, may be considered sufficient grounds for penalty or disqualification under Rule 4.02.

-8.05 Participants shall not provide inaccurate, false, or misleading information to the Event Organizer, Event Director, and/or Event Staff.
-Participants must provide requested information to Event Organizer, Event Director, and/or Event Staff as requested and shall not withhold information requested.
+8.05 Participants shall not provide inaccurate, false, or misleading information to the Event Organizer, Event Director, or Event Staff.
+Participants must provide all requested information truthfully and completely and may not withhold material facts relevant to competition, eligibility, or rule enforcement.
+Failure to cooperate with Tournament inquiries or polygraph examinations constitutes a violation of these Rules.

-9.02 Trailering a bass to a weigh-in site during Event hours is permissible at all times and may be required by the Event Director based on adverse weather conditions.
+9.02 Trailering a bass to a weigh-in site during Event hours is permissible at all times and may be required by the Event Director based on adverse weather, safety conditions, or facility constraints.
 If trailering becomes mandatory, anglers will be notified via text message.
-Any Participant, whether trailering or not, shall be required to bring their boat and respective partner or partners, if any, with them to the official weigh-in site for a boat inspection when weighing bass in any respective hour.
+Any Participant, whether trailering or not, shall be required to bring their boat and respective partner or partners, if any, to the official weigh-in site for a boat inspection when weighing bass in any respective hour.
+Failure to comply with an inspection request may result in disqualification.

-9.05 No Participant may weigh more than one (1) bass per official Event hour.
-Bass entered as a part of big bass of the hour does not carry forward from hour to hour.
-Participant’s biggest bass is registered into the final overall standings.
-Anglers must use their own weigh bag or purchase one of our bass sacks in advance or at the event.
+9.05 No Participant may weigh more than one (1) bass per official Event hour or a total of five (5) bass per day.
+Bass entered for big bass of the hour does not carry forward from hour to hour.
+A Participant’s single heaviest bass is registered into the final overall standings.
+Anglers must use their own weigh bag or purchase one of the Event’s provided bass sacks in advance or at the Event.

-9.06 Bass must be weighed-in by the Participant who originally caught the bass and it must be in said Participant's actual physical possession in the weigh-in line.
-(The only exception to this rule would be if one of the tournament participants is disabled, in this case we will allow another Participant to bring the fish to the scales for the disabled angler.)
+9.06 Bass must be weighed-in by the Participant who originally caught the bass and must be in said Participant’s actual physical possession in the weigh-in line.
+The only exception is for a Participant with a documented physical disability, in which case another Participant may deliver the fish to the scales on their behalf with prior approval from the Event Director.

-9.07 Any artificially weighted bass will be disqualified and the Participants may be subject to prosecution and shall be disqualified from all future Event Organizer events.
-Any questionable fish may be subject to inspection by a marine biologist or similarly qualified expert
+9.07 Any artificially weighted or tampered bass will be disqualified, and the Participant(s) may be subject to prosecution.
+Participants involved will be permanently disqualified from all future Event Organizer tournaments.
+Any questionable fish may be held for inspection by a qualified biologist or similar expert as determined by the Event Director.

-9.09 No Participant may have more than three (3) bass (per Participant) in his/her possession at any time during official Event hours.
-When the Event officially concludes each day, all bass not weighed in shall be released back into the water and are not allowed to carry over to another day.
+9.09 No Participant may have more than three (3) bass per Participant in possession at any time during official Event hours.
+When the Event officially concludes each day, all bass not weighed-in must be released immediately and may not carry over to another day.
+“Possession” includes fish held in livewells, on stringers, or otherwise retained by any means.

-9.10 In the event of a tie for the overall big bass, the winner will be the Participant that weighs-in his/her fish first.
+9.10 In the event of a tie for the overall big bass, the winner will be the Participant who weighs-in his or her fish first, as determined by official Event timekeeping.

-9.12 Any alteration of length or weight of bass is prohibited and the Participant will be banned from any future Event Organizer events and may be subject to prosecution.
+9.12 Any alteration of length, weight, or condition of bass is strictly prohibited.
+Participants found to have manipulated or attempted to manipulate a fish will be permanently banned from all future Event Organizer tournaments and may be subject to criminal prosecution under applicable state or federal law.

 Article X: Communications